The ‘80s was a pioneering decade for so much: music; technology; er, fashion. But ‘80s cinema was a true golden period

 Full Metal Jacket

-Spike Lee's controversial take on racial tension in Brooklyn gave the writer/director/actor a nomination for Best Original Screenplay.
-It's worth nothing that only three black writers have ever been nominated in this category.
+Spike Lee’s controversial take on racial tension in Brooklyn gave the writer/director/actor a nomination for Best Original Screenplay.
+It’s worth nothing that, as of 2018, only four black writers have ever been nominated in this category.
 On a small budget, the film was a surprise hit and helped to establish Lee as one of the leading talents of the independent sphere going into the next decade…